allenling/PikaCarrot/README.md

 # Pikake

-an async/await APIs augment to Pika, using Curio as the implementation reference, and no third-party libs needed.

-Pikake is a simple implementation of a coroutine kernel as in Curio.

-it is based on the top of the builtin event loop used in Pika.
+an async/await distributed tasks application based on the top of the builtin event loop used in Pika

+here we implement a coroutine kernel as in Curio, which is a prominent educational python asyncio library.

 ## usage